Klipper3d/klipper/docs/Code_Overview.md

   * klippy:connect - This event is generated after all printer objects are instantiated.
 It is commonly used to lookup other printer objects, to verify config settings, and to perform an initial "handshake" with printer hardware.
+Event handlers may pause the reactor (e.g. due to asynchronous communication with MCUs) and raise exceptions (e.g. for configuration errors).
   * klippy:ready - This event is generated after all connect handlers have completed successfully.
 It indicates the printer is transitioning to a state ready to handle normal operations.
-Do not raise an error in this callback.
+Do not raise an error or pause the reactor (e.g. communicating with an MCU) in this callback.
 * If there is an error in the user's config, be sure to raise it during the `load_config()` or "connect event" phases.
 Use either `raise config.error("my error")` or `raise printer.config_error("my